Simian foamy virus: Genome

 As a retrovirus, the genomic material is monopartite, linear, positive-sense single-stranded RNA that forms a double stranded DNA intermediate through the use of the enzyme reverse transcriptase.
 The RNA strand is approximately 12kb's in length, with a 5'-cap and a 3'poly-A tail.
 The first full genome annotation of a proviral SFV isolated from cynomolgus macaque (Macaca fascicularis) had been performed in December 2016, where it revealed two regulatory sequences, tas and bet, in addition to the structural sequences of gag, pol and env.
 There are two long terminal repeats (LTRs) of about 600 nucleotides long at the 5' and 3' ends that function as promoters, with an additional internal promoter (IP) located near the 3' end of env.
 The LTRs contain the U3, R, and U5 regions that are characteristic of retroviruses.
 There is also a primer binding site (PBS) at the 5'end and a polypurine tract (PPT) at the 3'end.

-Whereas gag, pol, and env are conserved throughout retroviruses, the tas gene is unique and found only in Spumaviridae.
+Whereas gag, pol, and env are conserved throughout retroviruses, the tas gene is unique and found only in spumaviruses.
 It encodes for a trans-activator protein required for transcription from both the LTR promoter and the IP.
 The synthesized Tas protein, which was initially known as Bel-1, is a 36-kDa phosphoprotein which contains an acidic transcription activation domain at its C-terminus and a centrally located DNA binding domain.

 The Bet protein is required for viral replication, as it counteracts the innate antiretroviral activity of APOBEC3 family defense factors by obstructing their incorporation into virions.